-Carbon dioxide (CO2) is the most abundant Greenhouse gas (GHG) in our atmosphere.
+Carbon dioxide (CO2) is the most abundant greenhouse gas (GHG) in our atmosphere.
 To combat climate change, we need to reduce the amount of CO2 that we produce.
-However, we will also need to remove the CO2 that already exists or will imminently exist to reach sustainable levels of GHG.
+However, we will also need to remove the CO2 that already exists or will imminently exist to reach sustainable levels of GHGs.
 An important avenue for removing CO2 is Direct Air Carbon Capture and Sequestration (DACS).
 This is a process wherein a machine pulls CO2 from the surrounding air and then permanently stores that CO2, often underground, to prevent it from contributing to our warming planet.

 We currently recommend one carbon capture and sequestration project, Climeworks, which sells offsets directly from its website.

 DACS as a carbon offset